A monotone scheme for high-dimensional fully nonlinear PDEs: Preliminaries

+When $d$ is large, this implies $\bar\alpha\approx\unde \alpha$, and thus $G$ is essentially semilinear, which of course is not desirable in practice.

-Our goal of this paper is to modify the algorithm \reff{FTWTh}-\reff{FTWDh} so as to relax the above constraint.
-In particular, in the case that $G_\g$ is diagonal, we remove this constraint completely.
+Our goal of this paper is to modify algorithm (\ref{FTWTh})--(\ref {FTWDh}) so as to relax the above constraint, mainly in the case that $G_\gamma$ is diagonally dominant.
+In particular, when $G_\gamma$ is diagonal, we remove this constraint completely.